Carlton Banks: Development and characteristics

-Reboot series

-The character of Carlton in the 2022 reboot series is more serious of a character, and is initially more hostile to Will.
-This hostility is exacerbated by Will's flirtation with Lisa, who happens to be his cousin Carlton's ex-girlfriend.
-Will catches Carlton sniffing Xanax and agrees to stay silent if Carlton helps get Uncle Phil and Aunt Viv to ease up on him.
-They pretend to make peace and go to a beach party.
-Will meets Lisa again and kisses her, and a jealous Carlton pushes Will into the pool.
-Will can't swim, so Lisa pulls him out, and he punches Carlton.
-Over the course of the season, Carlton warms to Will, who dissuades Carlton from further drug use.

 The Carlton

 Carlton in the original series was known for frequently dancing a specific set of steps to Tom Jones' "It's Not Unusual", a dance routine that gained fame as "The Carlton".
 Ribeiro developed the dance, later claiming to have drawn inspiration from the appearance by Courteney Cox in the 1984 music video for Bruce Springsteen's "Dancing in the Dark", and by Eddie Murphy depicting white people dancing in Eddie Murphy Raw.
 On May 24, 2013, Ribeiro made a cameo appearance on The Graham Norton Show to perform "The Carlton", with show guests Will and Jaden Smith.
-Ribeiro incorporated the dance into his performance for week four of season 19 of Dancing With the Stars, earning the only perfect 10 of the episode, along the way to winning the season.
+Ribeiro incorporated the dance into his performance for week four of season 19 of Dancing with the Stars, earning the only perfect 10 of the episode, along the way to winning the season.

 In December 2018, NBC and CBS reported that Ribeiro, along with Instagram star Russell Horning, aka Backpack Kid, and rapper Terrence Ferguson, aka 2 Milly, brought a lawsuit against Epic Games for their decision to feature respective choreographies in the popular game Fortnite.
 "The Carlton" was one of the many dances that Fortnite players can purchase for their avatars.
 Epic Games declined to comment on the lawsuits.
 The U.S. Copyright Office denied him a copyright for his dance in January 2019.
 The Copyright Office described the contested work as "a simple routine made up of three dance steps, the first of which is popularly known as 'The Carlton'", describing the steps for the entire routine as follows:

 In March 2019, Ribeiro dropped the lawsuit against Epic Games.